itspladd/capensis/README.md

 - Create a list of projects you'd like to track
 - Use the interactive schedule to schedule blocks of time for each project
 - Click on a block to start and stop time tracking!
-- Capensis keeps track of how much time you've scheduled versus how much time you've tracked
+- Capensis keeps track of how much time you've scheduled versus how much time you've tracked.
-- At any time, you can view reports of your progress, grouped by week!
+- At any time, you can view reports of your progress, grouped by week.
+The reports make it easy to see which goals you've met, which goals still need work, and which goals you've overshot!

-# 📷  Screenshots

 # 🧰 Installation